norcams/iaas/docs/security/dashboard.rst

   same-origin-policy.*

 ``[FAIL]`` **Use second-level domain**
-  We are not given our own second-devel domain.
+  We have not secured a separate second-level domain for the dashboard service.
 The dashboard is available as "dashboard.nrec.no".

 ``[DEFERRED]`` **Employ HTTP Strict Transport Security (HSTS)** If not using second-level domain, we are advised to avoid a